mainnet-cash/mainnet-docs/docs/src/tutorial/shipping-mainnet.md

 ### Example VueJs v3 Config

-A simple vue3 configuration that both transpiles `electrum-cash` and limits chunks to 230kb is below.
+A simple vue3 configuration that both transpiles `electrum-cash` and limits chunks to 230kb for the `mainnet-js` package alone is below.

-This configuration may be used with babel enabled.
+This configuration should be used with babel enabled.

 ```js
 # vue.config.js